Generic Name: fenoprofen calcium

 - Avoid administration of more than one NSAID at a time.

 - Avoid use in patients at higher risk unless benefits are expected to outweigh theincreased risk of bleeding.
 For such patients, as well as those with active GIbleeding, consider alternate therapies other than NSAIDs.

 - Remain alert for signs and symptoms of GI ulceration and bleeding during NSAID therapy.

-- If a serious GI adverse event is suspected, promptly initiate evaluation and treatment, and discontinue FENOPROFEN CALCIUM, USP until a serious GI adverse event is ruled out.
+- If a serious GI adverse event is suspected, promptly initiate evaluation and treatment, and discontinue FENOPROFEN CALCIUM until a serious GI adverse event is ruled out.